 Propspeed

 Propspeed is a coating for propellers and metal running gear as an alternative to anti-fouling (toxic) paint.
-It can be applied to any metal part below the waterline, including propellers, shafts, struts, rudders, trim tabs, stabilizers, sea chests, keel coolers, and through-hull fittings.
-The clear topcoat can also be used directly on plastic bow thrusters and underwater lights.
+It can be applied to any metal part below the waterline, including propellers, shafts, struts, rudders, trim tabs, stabilizers, sea chests, keel coolers, bow and stern thrusters, pod drives, sail drives and other underwater metal.

 Captain's Report by Capt.
 Peter d’Anjou